Temporal Convolutional Attention-based Network For Sequence Modeling: Experiments

 \section{Experiments}

 To evaluate the effectiveness of our TCAN architecture, we conduct experiments on language modeling task (LM) task.
 This task is defined in Section~\ref{ssec:seq-mod}.
 The different datasets for LM have been described in the following section, they share the same architecture with different parameters setting.
 We mainly compare TCAN with representative models of three architectures listed in Section~\ref{exp:comp_methods}.
-Besides, we will verify the effectiveness of enhanced residual and the difference between three types of softmax in temporal attention in experiments.
+Besides, we will verify the effectiveness of enhanced residual in experiments.